-If you choose to use holosights or scopes with an illuminated reticule, turn the reticule down as far as you can.
+If you choose to use holosights or scopes with an illuminated reticle, turn the reticle down as far as you can.
 A bright reticle will glare and obscure your vision.

 Also, make sure it's zero'd in on your point of impact.
-Your sight is completely useless if you are sending your shots 3 feet to the left of the centre point.
+Your sight is completely useless if you are sending your shots 3 feet to the left of the center point.

 Lasers are also a tempting choice and sure they look great!
 Much like a torch or flashlight, they also work both ways and as soon as you switch it on, the telltale beam will slice through the air, essentially creating a massive arrow pointing to your location.